WHAT IS CONTENTION ?

 from 2272kbps to 8128kbps 400-7150kbps

-The ADSLMAX service was launched on 31st March with 99.9% of BT exchanges enabled to provide the higher bandwidth services.
+The ADSL MAX service was launched on 31st March 2006 with 99% of BT exchanges enabled to provide the higher bandwidth services.

 What sort of speed might I expect?